Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Extract Honey

 Frames of honey bees are making for Winter food image.

-There are two basic methods of separating honey from comb.
+There are two basic methods of preparing honey:

 • Crush and Strain – technically no extractor